Teaching Digital Technologies, with and without a computer

 We've enabled our curriculum mapping view on the ACA website, which you'll now see visible on all of our ACA-created resources.
 On the resources page, each resource image will now include a banner that shows which of the key concepts in the Australian Curriculum: Digital Technologies it addresses.
 Clicking through to an individual resource page with the More Info button will then show you which elements of each Content Description is explicitly addressed through the learning activities.
 This all links back to our Curriculum Unpacking resource, which has been developed by the authors of the Australian Curriculum to provide additional clarity and support to teachers trying to understand the learning intentions of the curriculum.

-Join our Facebook group for daily updates about our latest resources.
+Join over 700 other educators on our Facebook group for daily updates about our latest resources.
 You can ask questions and find out how your colleagues are using our resources in their classroom.
 Join the group at https://www.facebook.com/groups/acagrok/

 To help students who are learning from home, we have added narration features to some of our most popular challenges for Years 3-6.
 Each slide and problem in these challenges has narration embedded to make learning more accessible to students.

-Grok Learning has arranged for the following ACA challenges to have Live Tutoring enabled.
+Grok Learning has arranged for ACA challenges and Grok Courses to have Live Tutoring enabled.
 This means students working through problems can request assistance from online tutors if they get stuck on a problem.
 All tutors have Working With Children checks and receive training from Grok Learning on how to provide the appropriate level of support.

 If you already have your classes grouped in Google Classroom, you can import them directly into Grok Learning.
 On the Register Students page in Grok Learning, click the Import button and choose Google Classroom.
 For more details, go to Register Students.

 You can now see your students in real time from your teacher dashboard.
 Click ‘View Live’’ next to a class or group name and you will see each student’s activity on the Grok Learning platform.
 You can view up to 24 hours of activity, and see real time course progression including problem submissions and slide views.
+You can also see when students were last online so you can identify those who have stalled or are struggling.
 Keeping track of your students’ progress has never been easier!

 Just need to see what activities are available to engage your students?
 Use this form to identify what you're after: